-- 2.50 Only reactive import and reactive export values occurring at times of active import are used in the calculation. - 2.51 The square root calculation will be to two decimal places. - 2.52 This calculation is completed for every half hour and the values summated over the billing period.
+- 2.49 Only reactive import and reactive export values occurring at times of active import are used in the calculation.
+Where data for two or more MPANs is aggregated for billing purposes the HH consumption values are summated prior to the calculation above. - 2.50 The square root calculation will be to two decimal places. - 2.51 This calculation is completed for every half hour and the values summated over the billing period.